 The amendment to IAS 1 also clarifies that information on the accounting policies may be material if, in its absence, the users of the financial statements would be unable to understand other material information included in the financial statements.
 The amendment also clarifies that it is not necessary to disclose information on an accounting policy that is not material.

-The amendment is to be applied in reporting periods commencing on January 1, 2023.
-Early implementation is permitted.
+The amendment is applied in reporting periods commencing on January 1, 2023.